abcd1234davidchen/SchoolC/operatingSystem/readme.md

 # Operating System Assignment: Client-Server Model and Threads
-In this assignment,I wrote a server and several clients that connects to the server through socket.
-With each connection being formed, a pthread is made to handle the client.
+In this assignment, I implemented a client-server model using sockets.
+With each connection being formed through socket, a pthread is made on server to handle the client.
+## System
+ - Compiler: Apple Clang version 16.0.0
+ - OS: macOS 15.3.2
 ## Manual
 The section is an instruction on how to use the program.
 ### Server
 Each output besides Init wipe terminal then write to whiteboard and output whiteboard with MUTEX on.

 |Process|Output|Notes|
 |---|---|---|
 |Init|`input <address> <port>`|input {address} {port}|